beetbox/beets/docs/plugins/index.rst

 Here are a few of the plugins written by the beets community:

-* `beets-lyrics`_ searches Web repositories for song lyrics and adds them to your files.

 * `beetFs`_ is a FUSE filesystem for browsing the music in your beets library.
   (Might be out of date.)